le0kar0ub1/ToP/README.md

 - Chain tokens for multi-layer unlocks (e.g. `[RedTeam]` + `[ChemSim]`)
 - Visualize LoRA deltas for interpretability with max sparsity
 - Explore zero-shot generalization of tokens (does the token learn *intent*?)

----

-> _"The pizza is not the point.
-The control is."_
-> — A wise LLM whisperer